HugoPerrier/Udacity_Capstone/Report.md

 | Adj.
 Open | Adj.
 Close | Adj.
 Low | Adj.
 High | Adj.
 Volume |
 |:-----:|:------:|:------:|:-----:|:------:|

 For a given day, the "Open" and "Close" values are the values of a stock at the opening and closing of the stock exchange.
 The "High" and "Low" value are the maximum and minimum values that the stock has reached during that day.
 The "Volume" is the total amount of stock that were sold on that day.
-Dividends are XXX, Split ratio is XXX and the adjusted data are XXX.
+A company can decide to give dividend to shareholders ("Ex-Dividend" feature) or modify the number of shares that compose the company (adjusting the share value to keep the total capitalization value constant), this is dicribed by the feature "Split Ratio".
+After this actions are taken, the values of Open, Close, High and Low are adjusted accordingly (Adj features).

 ## Data Acquisition
 **Quandl API**